ON THIS PAGE: You will learn about the different types of treatments doctors use for people with NHL. Use the menu to see other pages.

-This section tells you the treatments that are the standard of care for this type of cancer.
+This section explains the types of treatments that are the standard of care for NHL.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 There are 4 main treatments for NHL:

-Descriptions of these treatment options are listed below.
 Treatment options and recommendations depend on several factors, including:

-Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called "shared decision making."
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision making is particularly important for NHL because there are different treatment options.
 Learn more about making treatment decisions.

-Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
-Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
+Common ways to give systemic therapies include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

 Prednisone (multiple brand names)